sigoden/argc/README.md

 ## Windows Only

-Argc requires bash to run scripts. [git](https://git-scm.com/)'s built-in bash is good enough for argc.
+Argc requires bash to run scripts. [git](https://gitforwindows.org/)'s built-in bash is good enough for argc.

-If you want to use another bash, please specify it via `ARGC_SHELL_PATH` environment variable.

-If you want to run the bash script directly, you can add the following configuration to Windows Registry.
+If you want to run a `.sh` script file directly like a `.cmd` or `.exe` file, execute the following code in PowerShell.

 ```ps1
 # Add .sh to PATHEXT